MicrosoftDocs/customer-insights/topics/developers/quick-starts/who-uses.md

 ## <a id="who_uses"></a>Who is using Product Insights and how?

-The Product Insights team at Microsoft handles telemetry data and provides insights for other teams.
-Watch the video below to learn how Windows, Office, and Skype are using Product Insights.
+Product Insights processes telemetry data and provides insights for Windows, Office, Skype, and other teams.

 <br/>